-I do know some friends who live on the top of a hill where wind is a particular problem.
+I do know some friends who live on the top of a hill where the wind is a particular problem.
 They leave their screen out for the summer but use sandbags on top of the stand to keep the screen more secure.
 This works well for them.

 How Should I Clean and Maintain it?

-Screen maintenance is something that I take very seriously, and the Carl’s product is very easy to clean and keep in a good condition.
+Screen maintenance is something that I take very seriously, and Carl’s product is very easy to clean and keep in a good condition.

 To clean it, you can follow this process that I use, which seems to work very well and keeps the screen in an optimum condition: